 - Worn shoes that allow the foot to fall to the inside

 - Dysfunction in the tibialis posterior can cause you to turn your foot in and or walk on the inside of your foot.

-- Pain from trigger points in the tibialis posterior is sometimes misdiagnosed as Achilles tendinitis (this is called pronation)
+- Pain from trigger points in the tibialis posterior is sometimes diagnosed as Achilles tendinitis (this is called over-pronation)